IKATS/op-paa/README.md

 # Operator op-paa

-This function is used by other core operators but has no graphical entrypoint contrary to other operators.
+This function is used by other core operators but has no gui entrypoint contrary to other operators.
+Considering this, no catalog_def.json is defined.